AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-08-28-password-composition-rules/index.md

 ## Measuring a Password's Strength

-In the previous section, I mentioned the need to search the "password space" for a system when trying to crack passwords.
-More generally, the **search space** for any problem is the total number of possibilities that would need to be checked in an exhaustive search.
+In the previous section, I mentioned the need to search the "password space" for a system when trying to crack passwords by brute force.
+More generally, the <dfn>search space</dfn> for any problem is the total number of possibilities that would need to be checked in an exhaustive search.
 If someone is trying to crack a login system's passwords, then the search space is the total number of passwords that can be generated under certain constraints.
 The larger the search space, the more time and computational power that is needed to check it exhaustively.
-This assumes a worst-case outcome: that the item you're searching for is the very last one that has yet to be checked.
+This assumes a worst-case outcome: that you're doing a brute-force search and the item you're searching for is the very last one that has yet to be checked.

 An equivalent measure of a password's strength is its [**entropy**](https://generatepasswords.org/how-to-calculate-entropy/), or the number of bits needed to represent that password in [the binary number system](/blog/binary-for-beginners/).
 This is essentially just the password space but represented as a base of two for convenience in computing.
 If our search space consists of `n` passwords, then we can equivalently represent all of those passwords using <code>log<sub>2</sub>(n)</code> bits.
 The greater a password's entropy, the stronger and more resistant to brute force that password is considered to be.
-For example, if a system can generate 26<sup>8</sup> passwords, then its entropy is 37.6 bits (since 2<sup>37.6</sup> = 26<sup>8</sup>).
+For example, if a system can generate 26<sup>8</sup> passwords, then its entropy is 38 bits since 2<sup>37.6</sup> = 26<sup>8</sup> (we must round up the result since there is no notion of partial bits).

-Using combinatorics and set theory, we can work out how many passwords can be generated under different constraints and the corresponding password entropies.
+Using combinatorics and set theory, we can calculate the number of passwords that can be generated under different constraints and the corresponding password entropies.
 To simplify the math, we'll assume that the password is known to be eight characters long (the minimum length recommended by the NIST).
 Some common scenarios are summarized in Table 1.

 <div class="scroll-x">
     <table id="table-1">